 - Academic Office Building 115

 - Professor of Organizational Behavior, College of Business

 - MS, PhD in Industrial/Organizational Psychology, Purdue University

 - BA in Psychology, University of Indianapolis

 Dr. Sonia Goltz began her career at the University of Notre Dame and joined Michigan Technological University in 1996.
 In addition to the teaching and research listed below, she is active in serving academic and business communities.
 She has served as director of business graduate programs at Michigan Tech.
 She also is an editorial board member for the Journal of Management Education, the Journal of Organizational Behavior Management, and the Journal of Business and Management.
-Dr. Goltz occasionally does consulting work for local organizations such as the Portage Lake District Library and the LaSalle Technology Group.
+Dr. Goltz also consults for local organizations including the Portage Lake District Library and LaSalle Technology Group.

 - Organizational Behavior